 Perhaps you’ve made the joke at one point or another after an evening of ridiculous antics and drinking.
 It goes something like this, “I killed my last two brain cells last night!”

-And while sometimes we do things when we drink that makes us feel like an absolute moron, is it actually true?
+And while sometimes we do things when we drink that make us feel like an absolute moron, is it actually true?

 Does alcohol kill brain cells?

-We know that alcohol has a wide-ranging impact on our brain, but most people misunderstand what it actually does.
+We know alcohol has a wide-ranging impact on our brains, but most people misunderstand what it actually does.